bjornah/PaperMarkdownMerging/README.md

   conda activate pmm
   pip install -r requirements.txt
 ```
-- Add here instructions on how to make script executable from anywhere.
+- Add instructions here on how to make script accessible from anywhere.
 Install where in linux/windows?
 Add to path?
-Add shebang?
 ## To do
 - [] Add more proper installation instructions for both linux and windows to allow execution from arbitrary location
 - [] Make pdf and summaries folders arbitrary